Clicky

 A/B testing, also known as split testing, compares two or more versions of the software's interface or features to determine which one performs better in terms of usability and user experience.
 Users are randomly assigned to different versions and their interactions and feedback are analyzed to make data-driven decisions for optimizing usability.

 Usability testing ensures that software is user-friendly, intuitive, and meets the needs of its users.
-By focusing on user-oriented design, evaluating the user interface, responsiveness, and accessibility, and employing usability evaluation techniques such as heuristic evaluation, cognitive walkthrough, and A/B testing, software development teams can enhance the overall usability and user experience of their software products.
+By focusing on user-oriented design, evaluating the user interface, responsiveness, and accessibility, and employing usability evaluation techniques (i.e. heuristic evaluation, cognitive walkthrough, and A/B testing) software development teams can enhance the overall usability and user experience of their software products.

 Conclusion